WinVector/replyr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-`replyr` is going into maintenance mode.
-It has been hard (and pointless) to track shifting `dplyr`/`dbplyr`/`rlang` APIs and data structures post `dplyr` `0.5`.
+`replyr` is post-maintinance, we are no longer bug-fixing or updating this package.
+It has been pointless to track shifting `dplyr`/`dbplyr`/`rlang` APIs and data structures post `dplyr` `0.5`.
 Most of what it does is now done better in one of our newer non-monolithic packages:

   - Programming and meta-programming tools:
     [`wrapr`](https://CRAN.R-project.org/package=wrapr).